-During the Summer Term before a decision has to be taken about choosing a school, we invite parent/carers to attend our Open Day.
+During the Summer Term before a decision has to be taken about choosing a school, we invite parent/carers to attend an Open Day.
 Applications for places need to be made online to Bristol Local Authority who make the final allocation of places.
 See Bristol's website for admissions criteria.

 When the school has been given the list of children allocated a place (usually by the March before the child will start school), arrangements are made for parents/carers to attend a meeting.
 Opportunities are also made for children to visit the school and spend time in the classroom where they will be working.
+All visits are Covid-19 dependent.